hdShang/arxiv-daily/docs/cs-LG/2025-08-13/papers/250818279v1-reasoning-steps-as-curriculum-using-depth-of-thought-as-a-difficulty.md

 ---
 layout: default
-title: Reasoning Steps as Curriculum: Using Depth of Thought as a Difficulty Signal for Tuning LLMs
+title: "Reasoning Steps as Curriculum: Using Depth of Thought as a Difficulty Signal for Tuning LLMs"
 ---

 # Reasoning Steps as Curriculum: Using Depth of Thought as a Difficulty Signal for Tuning LLMs